You want smart political talk without the meltdowns?

 Thank you, Sean.

-Hope you're doing well.
+I hope you're doing well.

-It's insane that that law gets stricken, and yet you have these these sanctuary cities thumbing their nose at the federal government doing the exact opposite and getting a pass.
+It's insane that that law gets stricken, and yet you have these sanctuary cities thumbing their nose at the federal government doing the exact opposite and getting a pass.

-Uh and I just find that just uh uh outrageous.
+And I just find that just outrageous.

 Look, it is outrageous.